-There are two types of explanatory reports: a Procedure Explanation (which is secondPerson Instructional Report), and a Process Explanation.
+There are two types of explanatory reports: a Procedure Explanation (which is a 2nd Person Instructional Report), and a Process Explanation.
 These reports do not give opinions, only the explanation on how to do something or how something is done.

-A Procedure Explanation directly tells how to perform the steps, using the second-person you, whereas the Process Explanation explains how the steps are/were performed, using either the first-person I / we, or third-person he/she/it/they.
+A Procedure Explanation directly tells how to perform the steps, using the second-person you, whereas the Process Explanation explains how the steps are/were performed, using either the firstperson I / we, or third-person he/she/it/they.

-Procedure Explanation/ Second Person Instructional Report
+Procedure Explanation/2nd Person Instructional Report